A hajj closer to normal: 1 million Muslims begin pilgrimage

 With many more people applying to perform the hajj each year than the kingdom can accommodate, the Saudi government controls the flow of visitors through annual quotas based on each nation's Muslim population.

-The visa regulations have grown stricter after deadly incidents in recent years.
+The visa regulations have grown stricter and quotas sharply reduced after deadly incidents in recent years.
 In 2015, several thousand pilgrims were crushed to death in a stampede.
-This year, tight quotas were sharply reduced.
 Indonesia sent just over 100,000 people, the world’s largest contingent.
+The United States sent over 9,500.

 Although the pandemic is far from over, with hundreds new infections a day in the kingdom, the government is glad of the influx.
 The event is a critical source of prestige and tourism for Saudi Arabia.